jamesteohart - stock.adobe.com

 “You want to be able to analyse and act on data at the edge, while increasingly leveraging the power of artificial intelligence to automate the action on that data,” he said, adding that there is also a need to bridge the physical and digital worlds through the use of edge computing.

-In November 2018, HPE showed off the first fruits of its $4bn investment in edge computing with a slew of offerings to help enterprises better manage their edge devices, applications and data.
+In November 2018, HPE showed off the fruits of its $4bn investment in edge computing with a slew of offerings to help enterprises better manage their edge devices, applications and data.

 These include hardware adapters that connect IT networks to operational technology systems, as well as a software platform that makes insights from the edge available across the enterprise.